kayac-chang/social-proof-section/Guide.md

 Today, we are going to make a social proof section with React

 We will cover:
-1. basic React concept like functional component, JSX, props ...etc
+1. Basic React concept like functional component, JSX, props ...etc
-2. using pure css to make an Responsive Web
+2. Using pure css to make an Responsive Web
-3. deploy your work to the internet so everyone can see it
+3. Deploy your work to the internet so everyone can see it

 There are a lot of things we need to talk, so let's got jump in to it